gitmylo/FlowNodes/readme.md

 Prints its input to console.
 This is mainly for debugging.
 ### Execute script (UNSAFE) / Stack params
 **this node can be very unsafe because it executes user specified code.
 To check the code, look for imports.
 Nodes will automatically become red if they contain import statements.**
 Execute a python script, takes one input variable currently.
-Referred to in the code as `inp`.
+Referred to in the code as `input0`.
 If a parameter stacker node is connected, the node can have multiple inputs, referred to as inputN where N is the number of the input.
 **example**:
 ```python